aliahmadnasser/project01/README.md

 # project01
-This project is just for testing and showing my work,and alot of other projects gonna be published for this reason am gonna share my journey with you guys !
+This project is just for testing and showing my work,and alot of other projects gonna be published for same reason. am gonna share my journey with you guys !